 After a whole semester of studying models, evidence, model-based evidence, codes, categories, and more, all of the research led up to the creation of a poster that I was given the chance to present at the 10th Annual Undergraduate Research Symposium.

 The poster was a compilation of the research conducted through my professor’s studies and coding done in my Byrne Seminar: The Psychology of Reasoning.

 The research experiment employed a newer more interactive form of teaching with a controlled experiment conducted through our professor’s research.
 Students were then assessed on what they had been taught.
-Based on our coding of their responses, the method proved to be effective and we were able to make a few conclusions.
+Based on our coding of their responses, the method proved effective and we could make a few conclusions.

-We also found that there are very few differences between the critical thinking skills of a college student and a 7th grader in America.
-(Hahaha fantastic.)
+We also found very few differences between the critical thinking skills of a college student and a 7th grader in America.
+(Hahaha, fantastic.)